 The business scenario: Determine whether an interaction should be processed immediately (such as a chat) or at a later time.
-If the interaction is the result of a chat session, request E-mail Server Java to generate an e-mail with the chat transcript attached and send to the customer.
+If the interaction is the result of a chat session, request E-mail Server to generate an e-mail that has the chat transcript attached and send it to the customer.

-Note: For more information on this business process, including its queues, views and strategies, see Universal Routing 7.6 Strategy Samples.
+Note: For more information about this business process, including its queues, views and strategies, see Universal Routing 8.0 Strategy Samples.